JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 Woman wearing a mask of a crow.
 Her bosom swells below robes, gathered by jewel sash.

-Puppet usable as a vehicle on a 5d6 DEX save, otherwise damaged.
+Puppet usable as a vehicle on a 5d6 AGL save, otherwise damaged.
 Confers these stats:

-9 HP, 3 Armor, 7 DEX, needle beaked children (d8+d8+d8)
+9 HP, 3 Armor, 7 AGL, needle beaked children (d8+d8+d8)

 ## Room 21, Scriptorum, Page 25